chamaeleonidae/api/docs/apis/search.md

-# Search bar
+# HelpBar

 **Add a Search bar to your product that allows your Users to search your Product, Help center, and any custom content.**

 > **You have content within your product, even if you don't think of it that way.
 Any database records that your Users would want to find is a piece of content, akin to a Google search result.
 Send this content to Chameleon and we will surface it to your Users in the Chameleon search bar.
-The content can be scoped to a specific [Company](apis/company.md), be recommended when the Search bar is opened and can perform any action from clicking an item.**.
+The content can be scoped to a specific [Company](apis/company.md), be recommended when the HelpBar is opened and can perform any action from clicking an item.**.

 ------